DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging: Experimental Settings

-We compare two versions of our method to two corresponding baselines.
-The first baseline is a simpler magnitude pruning baseline where at each layer, we prune the neurons with the lowest average $\ell_2$ norm across the calibration data.
-These neuron indices can differ across each layer by projecting residual connections as well as in our method, as we found this to be superior to whole-model single-index pruning, as proposed in LLM-Pruner as ``channel-pruning'' \cite{ma2023llm}.
-When comparing our method to this baseline, Magnitude Pruning, we select these same neurons as the target support of \method, to get a direct comparison of pruning versus OT-based merging in this setting.
+We apply \method~ atop of two pruning methods.
+The first method is a simple magnitude-based pruner where at each Transformer sublayer, neurons with the lowest average $\ell_2$ norm on calibration data are pruned.
+Neuron indices can differ across each layer by projecting residual connections too, as detailed in section \ref{sec:applying_maps}, as we found this to be superior pruning the same indices throughout the entire model, as proposed in LLM-Pruner as ``channel-pruning'' \cite{ma2023llm}.
+When adding our method to this baseline, Magnitude Pruning, we select the non-pruned neurons as the target support of \method, to get a direct comparison of pruning versus OT-based merging in this setting.
 This means that to select the neurons that comprise the $d_\text{new}$ support, we keep the neurons with highest average $\ell_2$ norm.

-The second baseline is SliceGPT with default parameters, which first applies PCA to reproject features, and then prunes neurons with least total variance \cite{ashkboos2024slicegpt}.
-We directly compare our method to SliceGPT by reprojecting activations by their PCA basis before applying \method~ to reduce neuron width.
+The second pruning method is SliceGPT, which first applies PCA to reproject features, and then prunes neurons with least total variance \cite{ashkboos2024slicegpt}.
+This method reflects a popular and competitive approach within width pruning.
+We directly compare our method to SliceGPT by reprojecting activations by their PCA basis before applying \method~ to reduce neuron width, and call this method PCA+\method.
+Neurons are selected by $l_1$ norm.
 We differ from their method by forgoing the slicing matrix and instead using our transport map in its place.
-In this version, which we denote as PCA+\method, we use $\ell_1$ norm to select neurons.
-Unless stated otherwise, we use $\lambda=0.1$ for the Sinkhorn regularization value.
+We use Sinkhorn regularization $\lambda = 0.1$ for both settings.